DARWINs enjoy whole brokerage fees - 60% cheaper than the commission retail traders pay. Here is the full list of

 A DARWIN is a liquid financial asset, which can be bought and sold instantly 24/5, except:

 - During market rollover.
-As a means of protecting investors, and due to the noticeable decrease in liquidity in the market, between 16:59 and 17:05 (NY time), the Exchange will remain closed.
-The only exception will be Friday night, when the market will close at 16:55 instead of 16:59 (NY time).
+As a means of protecting investors, and due to the noticeable decrease in liquidity in the market, between 16:59 and 17:05 New York, the Exchange will remain closed.
+The only exception will be Friday night, when the market will close at 16:55 instead of 16:59 New York.

 - Market closure.
-If the DARWIN has open trades in assets whose market is temporarily closed, whether it be for a bank holiday or usual daily market closure, the purchase/sale will not be carried out immediately.
+If the DARWIN has open trades in assets whose market is temporarily closed, be it due to a bank holiday or usual daily market closure, the purchase/sale will not be carried out immediately.
 The system will buy/sell those assets whose markets are open, waiting for the opening of the other markets to complete the operation.
 In case of a sell order, only after 100% of the assets open in the DARWIN have been sold will the operation appear in the "History" tab and the capital as "Available".

 DARWIN orders enjoy wholesale brokerage fees in all our FOREX assets - up to 60% cheaper than the commission retail traders pay in such assets-.

 This is to make Alpha production neutral & efficient = independent from the volume and frequency of the trades.

 In terms of spreads and swaps, DARWINs pay the same fees as retail traders as we pass on the fees we're charged by our Prime Brokers.

 Read more: Assets and spreads